What Is Python Used For? A Beginner’s Guide

 Python is popular for a number of reasons.
 Here’s a deeper look at what makes it so versatile and easy to use for coders.

-It has a simple syntax that mimics natural language, so it’s easier to read and understand.
-This makes it quicker to build projects, and faster to improve on them.
+• Its simple syntax mimics natural language, making it easier to read and understand.
+This makes it quicker to build projects and improve on them.

 Not ready to commit to a course or a boot camp yet?
 You can read step-by-step guides for troubleshooting Python basics like syntax, if-else statements, exceptions, and working with loops in Coursera's free programming tutorials.